-Through technology, we have transformed our lives and, with that, our aspirations into those of unnatural proportions.
-These dreams may be possible; yes, but are they right for us?
+Through technology, we have transformed our lives and, our aspirations into those of unnatural proportions.
+These dreams may be possible, yes, but are they right for us?
 We are natural beings living in an unnatural world - is it any wonder that something doesn’t feel right?

-We have engineered a seemingly efficient system, but what we are forgetting, is that the world was always efficient to begin with and our new technological advances are creating a dissonance in our lives.
+We have engineered a seemingly efficient system, but what we are forgetting is that the world was always efficient to begin with and our new technological “efficiencies” are creating a dissonance in our lives.

 What if we took a step back and slowed down?
 What if we thought more about the things we think we need?
 What if we considered where the items we buy come from?
 What if we considered our complacency and took an introspective look at what is, and isn’t, working in our society.

-We look back at past generations and wonder why we did the things we did.
-What will we say about our present generation?
+We look back at past generations and wonder why they did the things they did.
+What will future generations say about us?

 I believe we will be shocked that we thought it was simply “ok” to throw things into the earth - to create, buy, and sell massive amounts of items that ultimately end up in the landfill.
 Consider plastic cutlery - we create pollution in order to make a product that is made to be thrown away.
 Our earth is hurting because of this and we don’t realize that it is hurting us as humans, too.

-Adopting a more meaningful and conscious lifestyle leads to a better understanding of the pitfalls in our modern world.
+Adopting a more meaningful lifestyle leads to a better understanding of the pitfalls in our modern world.

 You will find that you need to buy fewer items, spend less money, have more free time, create less trash, and prepare meals that tastes better and last longer.
 You will learn to reuse your belongings and grow to love them.